International Adoption in Quebec: SASIE, Requirements, and Costs

 Why Quebec Has Its Own International Adoption Authority

 The existence of the SASIE reflects Quebec's status as a distinct legal jurisdiction.
-The province implemented the 1993 Hague Convention on Intercountry Adoption through its own provincial law — the International Adoption Act (LAI) — rather than relying solely on federal implementation.
+The province implemented the 1993 Hague Convention on Intercountry Adoption through its own provincial law — the Act to implement the Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (chapter M-35.1.3) — rather than relying solely on federal implementation.
 This means Quebec's standards for accreditation, dossier review, and ethical oversight of foreign programs operate independently of the rest of Canada.

 In practice, this gives Quebec families both an extra layer of protection (the SASIE monitors the ethics of foreign programs closely) and an extra layer of complexity (every file passes through an additional provincial authority).